Software is infrastructure: failures, successes, costs, and the case for formal verification: Establishing a Mindset

-Technical debt often arises when short-term development expediencies lead to long-term maintenance challenges, typically due to ambiguous requirements, ad hoc decision-making, loss of design rationale, or failure to create and preserve institutional memory\footnote{\emph{Institutional memory} refers to the collective knowledge and learned experiences held by an organisation, which are preserved through artefacts, processes, and documentation, enabling continuity despite personnel changes.}.
+Technical debt often arises when short-term development expediencies lead to long-term maintenance challenges, typically due to ambiguous requirements, ad hoc decision-making, loss of design rationale, or failure to create and preserve institutional memory.
 Formal specifications can directly counteract these issues by making intended behaviours explicit and verifiable, thereby preventing architectural drift and easing future extensions or modifications.
 These specifications act as semantic anchors that endure beyond individual codebases or team membership.
-Similar considerations apply to semiformal methods, albeit with laxer semantics and weaker guarantees.
+Similar considerations apply to semi-\formalmethods, albeit with laxer semantics and weaker guarantees.

-Lightweight formal methods -- such as Alloy and TLA+ -- are particularly well suited to this purpose.
-Their modest barrier to entry makes them ideal for early‑phase modelling, where much technical debt originates.
+Lightweight \formalmethods such as Alloy, Spec Explorer, and TLA+/TLC\footnote{TLA+ can be used in a lightweight fashion, especially when applying its bounded model checker TLC.
+However, its full logic and TLAPS proof assistant position fall under the heavyweight category.
+In short, TLA+ has range.}, are particularly well suited to this purpose.
+Their modest barrier to entry makes them ideal for early-phase modelling, where much technical debt originates.
 Partial formalisation has been shown to surface ambiguities and design flaws early in the lifecycle, significantly reducing the need for later refactorings.
 As noted in \cite{JW96}, \enquote{for everyday software development, the purpose of formalisation is to reduce the risk of serious specification and design errors.} Such early detection significantly curtails the frequency and complexity of later refactorings, thereby constraining technical debt.

-Moreover, formal methods foster institutional memory.
+Moreover, \formalmethods foster institutional memory.
 Comparable to design patterns -- which are known to facilitate shared understanding and communication in development teams \cite{KS00} -- formal specifications provide enduring artefacts that explicitly encode assumptions, invariants, and rationale.
-These artefacts prove invaluable during onboarding, audits, or system maintenance, particularly in safety‑critical or compliance contexts.
+These artefacts prove invaluable during onboarding, audits, or system maintenance, particularly in safety-critical or compliance contexts.